Skip to main content

 • You could draw some templates for people to finish with leaves – for example, draw a lion’s face so people can stick leaves around it to make the mane.

-• Why not use leaves to create a whole scene?
-You could add grass, trees, a jungle, or more animals to the scene.
-You could also use leaves to create a border or frame.
+• Why not use nature to create a whole scene?
+You could add grass, use sticks as trees, or more acorn animals to the scene.
+You could also use sticks and twine to create a border or frame.

 Make it accessible